TheAirlineProject/TheAirlineProject_Web/README.md

 * Knowledge of HTML/CSS, and basic graphic design (Front-End)
 * Knowledge of PHP/MySQL and JavaScript (Back-End)
 * Knowledge of associated frameworks (jQuery, Angular, CakePHP, etc)

+If you want to help though, there is plenty of stuffs to do.
+Just drop us a line (or ping or whatever) and we'll get you caught up on the current todos and how you can help!

 You can reach us by email - mike@theairlineproject.com - and - christian@theairlineproject.com<br />
 Skype: mike - md87415<br />